digitalsoba/blitz/README.md

 ## Developer Reference

 ### Local development
 Note: You'll need Go v1.17 and Docker to run this application locally.
 Run `make dev` to start the complied development server via docker-compose.
 You should run `make dev` again if you modify the `hooks/` or `app.go` files.
+Files created by the webhook are persisted in the `/app/data/` directory.

 Two containers are started:
 * `blitz-webhook-1`: runs the webhook + server logic